adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 7.0:
 - Proper extraction of multilingual dynamic updates to only update existing language directories

-- Support for the new 1909 Enablement Package to set the proper version tag
+- Support for the 19H2 Enablement Package to set the proper version tag

 6.6:
 - ResetBase will be disabled for build 18362 and later, to avoid breaking future LCU installation